-From bilingualism to urban education, Rebecca Lowenhaupt has focused her research on how immigration impacts school leadership.
-She studies the role that school principals—and culturally diverse students—play in supporting education reform.
-Her expertise spans social justice teaching and leadership and STEM teaching and learning.
+From school reform to urban education, Rebecca Lowenhaupt has focused her research on how immigration impacts school leadership.
+She studies the role that school principals—and other school and district leaders—play in supporting culturally diverse students.
+Her expertise spans social justice and instructional leadership and bilingualism.

 Lowenhaupt has received funding for her work from the Spencer Foundation, the W.T.
 Grant Foundation, and the National Science Foundation.
 She serves as an assistant editor for the journal Educational Policy and has contributed to numerous scholarly articles and book chapters.